abhishekagarwalnpl/QHAL-copy/specs/hal_features.rst

       - Modifies the offset used in the qubit index computation.
 The register associated with the offset must be reset by a new Start of Session Command.
       - All

+.. \[\*\] Due to the requirment that a Level 1 HAL operates well within qubit decoherence time, it is assumed that the latencies required to implement these commands are too large.

 Single-qubit HAL commands
 -------------------------